 About Ms. Francis

-I grew up in the East Bay in the small town of Lafayette, where my parents still live today.
+I love California and I am from the Bay Area.
 When I was four years old I started the violin with the Suzuki method.
 Each Friday I had a violin lesson and violin group class in Berkeley.
 I remember these Fridays because I was picked up early from school to go to violin class!

 It was natural that I become a teacher because both of my parents are music teachers.
 I love teaching, music, and working with young people, this makes being a music teacher more of a hobby than a job on most days.

 I am also active in local and national music associations.
-Currently I am they CMEA (California Music Educators Association) Bay Section Orchestra Representative, Past President of CODA (California Orchestra Directors Association), and the Western Division Orchestra Council Representative for NAfME (National Association for Music Educators).
+Currently I am they CMEA (California Music Educators Association) Bay Section Orchestra Representative and the Western Division Orchestra Council Representative for NAfME (National Association for Music Educators).